-The Lipidomics Shared Resource is designed to support research in lipidomics by providing advanced methodology, state-of-the-art facilities and expertise for both synthesis and analysis of bioactive lipids in a cost-effective manner, with a focus on several key areas:
+The Lipidomics Shared Resource is designed to support research in lipidomics by providing advanced methodology and expertise for both synthesis and analysis of bioactive lipids in a cost-effective manner, with a focus on several key areas:

-The following text must be placed under the Acknowledgements Section of publications, presentations, posters, reports, etc. that uses data or reagents generated by the Lipidomics Shared Resource:
+The following text must be placed under the Acknowledgements section of publications:

 “Supported in part by the Lipidomics Shared Resource, Hollings Cancer Center, Medical University of South Carolina (P30 CA138313 and P30 GM103339)”.